Welcome

 About me

 I am a lay Anglican theologian, originally from the United Kingdom.
-I serve as the Howard Paterson Chair Professor of Theology and Public Issues at the University of Otago, Aotearoa New Zealand.
-I work on contextual approaches to public theology, including liberation theologies and theologies of reconciliation.
-I am probably best known for my research on crucifixion as a form of torture, an instrument of state terror, and an opportunity for punitive sexualised abuse.
+Since 2015 I have served as the Howard Paterson Chair Professor of Theology and Public Issues at the University of Otago, Aotearoa New Zealand.
+I work on contextual approaches to public theology, drawing on liberation theologies and theologies of reconciliation.
+I am probably best known for my research on forced nudity during crucifixion as a form of torture and state terror.
 I also write on how churches can make better responses to sexual and spiritual abuses.